NISLabUGA/PixelPatrol3D_Code/README.md

 ## Loading the Extension

-\*\* **Most people should start here to learn how to run the extension!** \*\*
+**Most people should start here to learn how to run the extension!**

-You will need a build directory to load into the browser.
-There are 2 main way to get this file:
+#### 1. You will need a build directory to load into the browser.
+There are 2 main ways to get this:

-1. Download the ZIP file associated with the latest release from the main GitHub page.
-Unzip the file.
-This folder is what needs to be loaded into the browser.
+1. **Download the ZIP file** associated with the latest release from the main GitHub page.
+Unzip the file — this folder is what you'll load into Firefox.

-2. You can also build the extension from the source code by pulling down the repository and going through the steps in the previous section on building the extension.
-Once the extension is built, it will generate a dist directory.
-This is what you will load into the browser!
+2. **Build from source:** Pull down the repository and follow the steps in the previous section to build the extension.
+Once the build is complete, it will generate a `dist` directory.
+This is what you'll load into Firefox.

-If you've never loaded an unpacked Chrome extension before, follow these steps:

-### 1. Enable Developer Mode in Chrome
+> ⚠️ Firefox does not yet support persistent installation of unpacked extensions.
+You’ll need to re-load the extension each time you restart the browser.

+#### 2. Open Firefox and Go to the Debugging Page

-1. Open **Google Chrome** or a Chome based variant.
+1. Open **Firefox**.
-2. In the address bar, type: "chrome://extensions" and press **Enter**.
+2. In the address bar, type: `about:debugging#/runtime/this-firefox` and press **Enter**.
-3. In the top-right corner of the **Extensions** page, toggle on **Developer mode**.

-### 2. Load the Unpacked Extension
+#### 3. Load the Temporary Extension

-1. Click the **"Load unpacked"** button.
+1. Click the **“Load Temporary Add-on…”** button.
-2. In the file picker, navigate to the folder containing your unpacked extension (the root directory with `manifest.json`).
+2. In the file picker, navigate to the folder containing your unpacked extension (you must select a file inside the folder — choose `manifest.json`).
-3. Select the folder and click **Open**.
+3. Firefox will load the extension immediately.

-### 3. Verify That the Extension Is Loaded
+#### 4. Verify the Extension Is Loaded

-- The extension should now appear in the list of installed extensions.
+- The extension should appear in the list on the **This Firefox** debugging page.
-- If the extension has an icon, it will also appear in the Chrome toolbar.
+- If the extension has a browser action icon, it will show up in the toolbar.
-- If the extension needs permissions, click **"Allow"** when prompted.

-### 4. Troubleshooting
+#### 5. Troubleshooting

-- **Extension not working:** Click **"Inspect views"** under the extension name to check for console errors.
+- **Extension not working?** Click the **"Inspect"** button next to your extension on the `about:debugging` page to open the developer console and check for errors.
-- **Not appearing in toolbar:** Click the puzzle piece 🧩 (extensions icon) and pin it.
+- **Not showing in toolbar?** Right-click the toolbar, click **"Customize Toolbar"**, and drag the icon into place if needed.
+- **Extension disappears after restart?** This is normal for temporary extensions.
+You’ll need to re-load it via `about:debugging`.

 ---